CybershoesVR/Quest_FastSDK_Unity/README.md

 //E.g. You might be on another version of the Oculus SDK.
 //We are here to help.

-//include script file: "CybershoesInput.cs" using Cybershoes;
+include script file: "CybershoesInput.cs" using Cybershoes;

-//apply movement
+apply movement
 "OVRPlayerController".transform.Translate(GetCybershoesInput());

 private Vector3 GetCybershoesInput()